alcatraz47/api_dev_tut/README.md

 ## Running the project using Docker
 To run the project using Docker, make sure you have Docker installed on your machine.
 Then, follow these steps:

+The docker file is not ready yet.
+Will be posted very soon!

 ```bash
 docker build -t my-fastapi-app .
 ```